Skip to main content

 • Get a serious diagnosis

-• Decline in your mental or physical health
+• Have a decline in your mental or physical health

-You can make a new advance directive at any time.
-We’ll follow the document with the most recent date.
-Just be sure to give us the most recent version, so we can get it into your medical record.
+If you complete a new advance directive, be sure to give us the most recent version, so we can get it into your medical record.

 Advance Care Planning at UVA Health